 of the systems approach and cybernetics

-Challenges and threats to the future of humanity are increasing pressure to develop and apply systemic approaches and cybernetics.
-We want to debate the foundations of the philosophy of science, with particular emphasis in ontology, epistemology and methodology.
-New ideas are needed concerning scientific rationality, the problem of the observer, agency, transdisciplinary approaches, and problems related to complexity, reflexivity and ethics.
-We must increase the convergence of civilization and culture in the development and application of systemic approaches and cybernetics.
-System thinking and cybernetics enable a rich social construction of an interrelated and coherent world.
+Challenges and threats to the future of humanity are increasing pressure to develop and implement systemic approaches and cybernetics.
+We want to debate their philosophical foundations, with particular emphasis in ontology, epistemology and methodology.
+Focusing on the specifics of the formation of self-developing reflexive-active environments of hybrid reality.
+New ideas are needed concerning scientific rationality, the problem of the observer, transdisciplinary approaches, and problems related to complexity, reflexivity and ethics.
+We must increase the convergence of civilization and culture in the development of systemic approaches and cybernetics.
+Systems thinking and cybernetics should enable a rich social construction for an interrelated and coherent world.

-Awareness of complexity offers the opportunities to overcome chaos and develop the functionality and coherence of societies.
-These meta-contextual aspects are not directly focused on actors and agents, but on the framing of their free unfolding of situation-environment interactions.
-This way we invite to reflect on aspects of societal significance, such as ecological chains, constrained resources, as well as economic inequalities that limit fairness and justice.
-WOSC 2020 wants to make inroads into the mechanisms shaping interactions, communications and relationships in complex systems, whether communities, enterprises, government agencies, small businesses or families.
-In particular, we want to offer an opportunity for Congress participants to enhance philosophical reflections and contribute with empirical approaches their practical experiences in the life-world of societal, ecological and economic situations.
-We invite methodological debates about social boundaries, systemic structures and communication mechanisms to influence good practice and improve people’s contributions to society.
+Awareness of complexity offers opportunities to develop the functionality and coherence of societies.
+Meta-contextual aspects go beyond the interactions of organisational actors and environmental agents, but need to consider their framing in cultural and meta environmental interactions.
+This way we can reflect on aspects of societal significance, such as ecological chains, constrained resources, as well as economic inequalities limiting fairness and justice.
+WOSC 2021 wants to make inroads into the mechanisms shaping interactions, communications and relationships in complex systems, whether communities, enterprises, government agencies, small businesses, families or people.
+In particular, we want to offer an opportunity for Congress participants to contribute empirical approaches, emerging from their practical experiences in the life-world of societal, ecological and economic situations.
+Epistemological and methodological debates about social boundaries, systemic structures and communication and interaction mechanisms can influence good practice and improve people’s contributions to society.

 Theme 1 Sections

-Critical Systems Thinking and the Management of Complexity (Michael C. Jackson, UK; Viacheslav Maracha, Russia) (Round table)
+Critical Systems Thinking and the Management of Complexity (Viacheslav Maracha, Russia; Michael C. Jackson, UK)

-Organization Theory in a CyberSystemic World (Raul Espejo, UK; Dmitry Novikov, Russia)
+Organization theory in a CyberSystemic complex world (Raul Espejo, UK; Dmitry Novikov, Russia; Clas-Otto Wene, Sweden)

 2. The cybernetics of society, ecology and governance

-This theme aims at exploring cybernetics in several aspects of society, including its contributions towards an improved global ecology, to a development and strengthening of democracy, to improved forms of control decentralization, to effective governance of communities and institutions and to the constructive self-development of reflexive-active environments in an ecology in crisis.
-What can cybernetics and systems thinking contribute to debates about a network democracy and to the emergence of collective intelligence?
-What can these bodies of knowledge say about strategic control and development centres to initiate and support the consolidation of the state, business and society institutions?
+Therefore, this theme aims at exploring cybernetics in several aspects of society, including its contributions to the development of healthy global ecologies, to the strengthening of participatory democracies, to decentralization of control, to effective governance of communities, institutions and nations.
+What can cybernetics and systems thinking contribute to debates about the network democracy and to the emergence of distributed collective intelligence?
+What can local, regional, international bodies of knowledge say about strategic control and development centres to initiate and support the consolidation of state, business and societal institutions?

-Our current democratic models are emerging in the world of big data, artificial intelligence, cloud computing and algorithms, and often evolve in the top-down direction.
+It is recognised that current democratic models are often dysfunctional, overwhelmed by big data, weakly supported by artificial intelligence, battling with an increasing variety of cloud computing suppliers and dealing with algorithms built upon a top-down direction, which, as implied by the Westphalian dilemma, built upon poor multilevel interactions.
 This makes it increasingly difficult to bridge global and local constructs and to provide constructive feedback loops.
-Effective interactions between citizens, experts and policy-makers in a world in which people’s actions are increasingly damaging the environment are challenging the future of society.
+Effective interactions between citizens, experts and policy-makers in a world in which people’s actions are increasingly damaging the environment are posing uncontrolled challenges to the future of society.

-Deliberative, representative and participative forms of democracy need further development to be effective.
-We invite in this theme discussions of the significant distinction between the “wisdom of the crowd” emerging in citizens minds and evidence-based decisions by policy-makers, as the outcomes of debates supported by experts, think tanks and political parties and also by the media.
+In democratic societies, we often relate decisions and policies as outcomes of direct, representative and participative forms of democracy, which need further development to be effective.
+This theme invites discussions of the significant distinction between the “wisdom of the commons” emerging from the citizens’ agency as they interact with policy-makers’ decisions supported by experts, think tanks and political parties, and all together, by citizens and policy-makers influenced by an ever stronger media.
 This distinction between people and policy-makers touches key aspects of communications in a complex world, dominated by big data, which in practice implies data overload for both of them.
-How do we increase societal capacity to respond to the dynamics of their environments?
-For citizens, big data may conflate their very local experiences about income restrictions, immigration, poor social, education and health services and many more, with deciding whether or not to support global policies.
-Politicians, also overwhelmed by data -in an uncertain world- may construct and impose their truths influenced by ideology, weak expert advice and short-term political interests.
+How do we increase societal capacity to identify, understand and react to the dynamics of their environment?
+For citizens of a country, big data may conflate their very local experiences with aspects such as the economy, migration, health services, environment and so forth, with the requirements and demands of global policies.
+Politicians, overwhelmed by data -in an uncertain world- may construct and impose their ego influenced truths propelled by their ideology, weak exposure to expert advice and short-term political interests.

-In WOSC 2020, we invite reflections on how to reduce the gap between sound evidence and emotional constructions.
-We need to discuss our responsibility to create regulatory and self-regulatory procedures to contextualize what we read and hear in the media and share in social networks.
-We invite reflections on the authenticity, legitimacy and truthfulness of the arguments advanced by those forming public opinion.
-It may be argued that the complexity of social and natural processes make impossible dealing with these challenges.
-But, also it can be argued that complexity management tools such as situation centres, social networks and artificial intelligence, can be developed and regulated using systems thinking and cybernetics.
-These tools carry risks but also have the potential to increase the opportunities for more effective people’s participation in policy and decision-making processes.
+In WOSC 2021, we invite reflections on how to reduce the gap between sound evidence and wild emotional constructions, through effective ‘hybrid organisations’ and necessary innovation.
+We need to discuss our responsibility to create regulatory procedures to contextualize what we read and hear in the media and social networks.
+We invite reflections about the authenticity, legitimacy and truthfulness of the arguments advanced by those forming public opinion.
+It may be argued that the complexity of societal processes make impossible dealing with these challenges.
+However, it can be argued that complexity management tools such as organisational models, artificial intelligence, real time decisions, situation centres, operation rooms and shared media, displayed in the digital society, need the support of systems thinking and cybernetics to improve the quality of decisions.
+These tools carry some risks but also have the potential to increase the opportunities for more effective participation in policy and decision-making processes.
 We want to learn how to keep open checks and balances between multiple viewpoints to bridge gaps between emotional and empirical truths.
 We need to learn how to construct dialogues enmeshed in multiple moral mazes.
-WOSC 2020 is an invitation for participants to contribute to the creation, regulation and implementation of more transparent societies.
+This proposal for WOSC 2021 is an invitation for participants to contribute to the creation, regulation and implementation of more transparent societies.

 Theme 2 Sections

-Governance of pressing global policy issues in the age of the Anthropocene (Ray Ison, Australia; Sandro Schlindwein, Brazil; Igor F. Kefeli, Russia)
+Governance of pressing social-environmental issues in the age of the Anthropocene (Ray Ison, Australia; Sandro Schlindwein, Brazil; Igor F. Kefeli, Russia; Shann Turnbull, Australia)